obsidian-tasks-group/obsidian-tasks/README.md

 The reason for this is that I can currently not reliably identify the line number in the file from a click on the checkbox in preview mode.
 This might change/improve in the future.

+**A query result will only list tasks that are not indented!**

+This means that the dash that identifies the list item in the file must not have preceding spaces or tabs.
+This is a deliberate design decision (for the moment).
+I am happy to discuss this and possibly change it.
+However, there is more to it than simply showing the task.
+Should it be indented in the query results?
+Below what?
+Should the parent list item be shown as well?

+For now, you can use this "feature" to track projects with sub-tasks that won't clutter your overview.